 before -- until now.
 If your initial position was that the we ought to let capitalism work -- and let the auto industry go broke -- and then, when the government -- at the President's urging -- refused to let that happen, bailed them out, and it worked -- to then unabashedly volunteer that you feel quite comfortable accepting credit for their ultimate success -- now that's out there -- even for Mitt!

 I can tolerate my crazy uncle Charlie when he comes to family holiday gatherings -- and brings along his super-sonic, hyper-krytonic, bat-catching tele-porter technology.
 He's harmless enough -- as long as someone keeps and eye on him -- and you don't allow him to be alone with any of the children.
 But President of the United States?
 Naw.
 I don't think so.

 And neither do I want Mitt Romney for President.
 And for pretty much the same reasons.

 He doesn't necessarily have to be absolutely, bat-shit crazy -- for me to feel that way.
 Just plain old fashion, predictable, mendaciously, stultifyingly crazy -- is enough for me to not want that -- you know -- in my President.

-By Frank Glenn • Posted in Crazy Romney
+By Byronn Glenn • Posted in Crazy Romney